How to Compare Painting Estimates — What to Look For

 Final Thoughts: How to Choose with Confidence

-- Consider the contractor’s professionalism, credentials, and communication
+- Consider professionalism, communication, and credentials